Eligibility and how to apply

-You have to apply each academic year for transport to school or college if your child is over 16 years old.
+You have to apply each academic year for the school/college transport grant if your child is over 16 years old.

 If you’re not eligible

-If your child does not qualify for free school transport, you can:
+If your child doesn't qualify for transport assistance, you can:

 - ask us to check again if you think we’ve made a mistake